OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 The Microsoft Office Add-ins community call is a monthly call where you can learn more about new features, development practices, and additional information about creating Office Add-ins.
 The community call occurs the second Wednesday of each month at 8:00 AM Pacific Time.
 You can download the calendar invite at https://aka.ms/officeaddinscommunitycall.

-## Agenda for January 11, 2022 call
+## Agenda for February 8, 2022 call

-The agenda for the January call is the following:
+The agenda for the February call will be posted week of the call.

-- Deploy an Office Add-in to Azure App Service.

 ## Previous calls

 Missed a previous community call?
 Check out the following blog resources to catch up on the discussion!

+- January 11, 2023 (coming soon)
 - [December 14, 2022](https://pnp.github.io/blog/office-add-ins-community-call/2022-12-14/)
 - [November 9, 2022](https://pnp.github.io/blog/office-add-ins-community-call/2022-11-09/)
 - [October 12, 2022](https://pnp.github.io/blog/office-add-ins-community-call/2022-10-12/)